Bill White (first baseman): Broadcasting career

-White earned a sports program on KMOX radio in St. Louis while he was still playing for the Cardinals, after being chided by then Cardinals' sports broadcaster Harry Caray to try out.
-Following his trade to the Phillies, in 1966, after a meeting with executive produced Lew Klein of Philadelphia's WFIL-TV television station (now WPVI-TV), White pre-recorded a pre-game show for Phillies baseball games.
-During the off-season, White became a sportscaster for WFIL-TV.
-He was WFIL's first sports director when it launched its long-running Action News format in 1970 (with news anchor Larry Kane and weathercaster Frank Davis).
+White earned a sports program on KMOX radio in St. Louis while he was still playing for the Cardinals, after being chided by Harry Caray, then the Cardinals' lead announcer, to try out.
+Following his trade to the Phillies in 1966, a meeting with executive producer Lew Klein of WFIL-TV (now WPVI-TV) led to White hosting a pre-game show for the station's broadcasts of Phillies games.
+During the off-season, White appeared on the station's newscasts as a sports reporter.
+After retiring, White joined WFIL-TV's news department full-time as it first sports director and anchor.
 While in Philadelphia, White became the first African-American to broadcast NHL games when he called several games of the Philadelphia Flyers.

 In 1971, White joined the New York Yankees' broadcast team.
 He called Yankee games from 1971 to 1988, most often teamed with Phil Rizzuto and Frank Messer.
 White did the team's broadcasts on both radio and television during most of that stretch.
 White was the first regular black play-by-play announcer for a major-league sports team.

 On New York City radio, White was featured on WMCA from 1971 to 1977, after which the Yankees switched over to WINS.
 In 1981, the Yankee broadcast team moved over to WABC.
-On television, White worked with Rizzuto and Messer on WPIX.
+The five Championship Series and one Division Series that the Yankees played in during that time were broadcast on the Yankee radio network in addition to the national broadcast.